 Carter's has built a big business catering to little ones.
 Operating through its William Carter Company, it's the largest US branded marketer of apparel exclusively for babies and young children.
 Primary products include newborn layette clothing, sleepwear, and playwear.
 It markets its items under the Carter's and OshKosh B'Gosh brands, as well as private labels Child of Mine, Just One You, Genuine Kids, and Precious Firsts.
-While Carter's sells products online and as a wholesaler via 17,000 department and specialty stores, it also operates some 580 Carter's and OshKosh stores nationwide and 80 stores in Canada thanks to its 2011 acquisition of Bonnie Togs.
-Carter's was established in 1865 by William Carter.
+While Carter's sells products online and as a wholesaler via 17,400 department and specialty stores, it also operates some 835 Carter's and OshKosh stores nationwide and almost 150 stores in Canada.

-Effective October 2011 the company operates its business through five segments: Carter's wholesale, Carter's retail, OshKosh retail, OshKosh wholesale, and international.
+The company operates its business through five segments: Carter's Wholesale, Carter's Retail, OshKosh Retail, OshKosh Wholesale, and International.
 Following its Bonnie Togs purchase, Carter's realigned its reportable segments to include a new international segment to house its Canadian operations, existing international wholesale business, and royalty income from its international licensees.

 Sales and Marketing

 Carter's markets its products through the department stores, national chains, outlet, specialty stores, off-price sales channels.
 The company sells its products through the wholesale channel, through company-owned retail stores in the US and Canada, and online.
 It partners with 20 licensees to sell the Carter's and OshKosh brands in 40 countries.
 Its Carter's brand wholesale customers include major retailers, such as, Costco, JCPenney, Kohl's, Macy's, and Sam's Club.
 Its OshKosh brand wholesale customers include major retailers, such as Belk, Bon-Ton, Fred Meyer, and Sears.